coracle-social/pomade/README.md

 ### Signer

-A _signer_ is a headless application that can be trusted to store key shards and collaborate in building threshold signatures.
+A _signer_ is a headless application that can be trusted to store key shares and collaborate in building threshold signatures.
 A signer is identified by a nostr public key.
 Communication is brokered following NIP 65.

 ### Email Service